What About Micro Inverters?

 What are the cons?
-Firstly some of the cheaper micro inverters have had a high failure rate.
-For this reason we recommend using only top quality micro inverters.
-Also, as there are more components, there is more chance of something going wrong - and some of the warranties only cover the component - which means you would be up for the labour cost to replace faulty components.
-Micro inverters also rely on communication via normal power cables.
+As there are more components, there is more chance of something going wrong.
+Unfortunately, we have seen quite a few issues and failures with micro inverters.
+Some of the warranties only cover the component - which means you would be up for the labour cost to replace faulty components.
+Micro inverters rely on communication via normal power cables.
 Sometimes appliances in the home can create "noise" that disrupts the communication.
 This can show up as faults in some (or all) of the micro inverters - even though they are still producing power ok.
-If you have this problem (which is not uncommon) it means you are never quite sure what's going on with the affected inverters.
+If you have this problem (which is not uncommon) it means you are never quite sure what's going on with the affected inverters - so optimizers, as discussed below, can be a more reliable option.

 But perhaps the biggest con is the price.
 Using premium micro inverters usually works out considerably more expensive than string inverters.
 That leads us to the final question. -

 Are micro inverters right for me?

 The biggest of the advantages of micro inverters is that they can provide better production in partly shaded conditions.
-So, where shading is a problem then micro inverters can be a good option.
+So, where shading is a problem then micro inverters can provide a feasible option.

 However, there is a good alternative - Optimizers.
 Optimizers are now also available (these are also fitted behind the panel but work with a normal string inverter).
 These provide at least as good mitigation of partially shaded conditions and usually work out much cheaper as you can use them selectively rather than on the whole system.
-They also can provide some of the other advantages of micro inverters such as flexibilty in designing systems - but without as much increase in price.
-In shaded conditions we recommend using either optimizers or micro inverters
+They also can provide some of the other advantages of micro inverters such as flexibilty in designing systems - but more inexpensively than micros.
+In shaded conditions we generally recommend using optimizers with a string inverter.

 Where shading is not a factor, then it comes down to preference and budget.
-If some of the other features of micro inverters appeal to you, and its within your budget, then you may prefer micro inverters.
+Despite the additional cost and the cons of micro inverters, the pros may still appeal to you.
 Otherwise there are lots of good choices in string inverters.